 During this outpatient procedure, local anesthetic and/or light sedation are used.
 Fat is then harvested from an area of the body such as the abdomen, hips, or thighs.
 A very small cannula is used for the fat transfer.
 Because the fat is not a foreign substance, it becomes incorporated as living tissue and there is no risk of rejection.
 There is usually an initial two week period of mild bruising and swelling.

 Dr. Anurag Agarwal demonstrates fat injection in his office on a patient.
 He treats the temporal hollows, tear troughs and nasolabial folds.

 *Warning: Actual surgical video footage of facial volumization with fat injections.
 This video is graphic, and includes liposuction of fat from the love handles and fat injection into multiple areas of the face.

 Fat Augmentation FAQs

 How do I know if I am a candidate for fat transfer?

-An individual consultation with one of our Board Certified Facial Plastic Surgeons, Dr. Agarwal or Dr. Maloney, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.

 How long is the recovery process?

-Generally speaking, it takes two weeks for most of the swelling and any bruising to resolve.
+Generally speaking, it takes about two weeks for most of the swelling and bruising to resolve.
 This can vary from individual to individual.
+There is some swelling that persists beyond the initial two weeks.
 Make-up can be applied two days post-operatively.